microsoftgraph/group-membership-management/README.md

     ALTER ROLE db_datawriter ADD MEMBER [<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-<function>/slots/staging] -- gives permission to write to database

 Repeat the steps above for each function.

+Note:
+AzureMembershipProvider is not being deployed by default, if you need to deploy it, you will need to grant access to the database as well.

 ### Create the jobs table: